kubeshop/testkube/docs/tests-creating.md

 ## Summary

-Tests are main smallest abstractions over tests in Testkube, they can be created with different sources and used by executors to run on top of particular test framework.
+Tests are main smallest abstractions over testsuites in Testkube, they can be created with different sources and used by executors to run on top of particular test framework.